Discover more from Brighter Days, Darker Nights

 To do a more thorough job at communicating how circadian and quantum biology impact reproductive health, I am offering a new coaching program.
 It will start at the beginning and systematically go through everything anyone would need to know to create a pro-circadian framework for their life and work.

-Group programs are lovely, but this information is so nuanced in terms of how it is applied that I think working 1-1 is a better medium for getting at the real mechanics of change.
-Therefore, I have NOT designed this as a group program, but instead, it will consist of educational materials for self-study with a 1-1 coaching call every two lessons to help you integrate and assimilate the information either at home or in your wellness business.
+Group programs are lovely, but this information is so nuanced in terms of how it is applied that I think working 1-1 and in a long-term community is better for getting at the real mechanics of change.
+Therefore, I have NOT designed this as a one-off group program, but instead, it will consist of educational materials for self-study and feedback with a 1-1 coaching call to help you integrate the information.

 NOT a crash course